shshrmondal/BugTrackingSystem/README.md

 # BugTrackingSystem
 # Overview

-This is a console-based project management system with distinct roles and functionalities for Admin, Manager, and Employee.
-The application supports role-specific access and operations, making it suitable for managing projects, employees, and bug reports effectively.
+This console-based project management system provides role-specific access for Admin, Manager, and Employee, ensuring secure and organized management of projects, employees, and bug reports.
+The system enforces strict role-based access control, preventing unauthorized access to various parts of the system.

+Authentication
+Login Process
+ID and Password: Users authenticate using their empCode (ID) and password.
+Role Verification: Post-login, the system verifies the user’s role to determine access to the appropriate console.
+Role-Based Access
+Console Access Control:
+Admin Console: Accessible only to users with the Admin role.
+Admins cannot access Manager or Employee consoles.
+Manager Console: Accessible only to users with the Manager role.
+Managers cannot access Admin or Employee consoles.
+Employee Console: Accessible only to users with the Employee role.
+Employees cannot access Admin or Manager consoles.

 ### Admin Console